 advancing the convergence of science and spirituality

-In 2006, science faculty at Emory University began work on the development of a science education curriculum that would be appropriate for Tibetan monastics.
-To facilitate this effort, the Emory-Tibet Partnership invited a number of scholars with expertise in the intersection of science and Tibetan Buddhism, including Dr. Georges Dreyfus, Dr. Thupten Jinpa, Dr. Alan Wallace, and Geshe Lhakdor to consult on the project.
+Beginning in 2006, for almost two years, a group of faculty at Emory University met regularly to develop a plan, which was presented to His Holiness the Dalai Lama for his approval when he visited Emory in Fall, 2007.
+To facilitate the planning efforts, in addition to the science education experts at Emory, a number of scholars with expertise in the intersection of science and Tibetan Buddhism, including Dr. Georges Dreyfus, Dr. Thupten Jinpa, Dr. Alan Wallace, and Geshe Lhakdor were invited to consult on the project.
 This constituted the "planning phase," of ETSI, the outcome of which was an initial curricular plan.

-During the development phase, a team of science faculty from Emory, and other leading academic institutions, traveled to Dharamsala, India each summer from 2008 to 2013.
-During a six-week session, they offered intensive science education to ninety-one Tibetan monks and nuns interested in advancing the convergence of science and spirituality.
-These pioneering monastics were selected to participate with the idea that they would become future science leaders within their home monastic institutions.
-Divided into two pilot classes or "cohorts," these students were drawn from twenty-two monastic institutions representing the four major schools of Tibetan Buddhism–Gelug, Sakya, Nyingma, and Kagyu–as well as the Bon tradition.
-The first class completed the five-year curriculum and graduated from the program in the summer of 2012, and the second cohort graduated in the summer of 2013.
+With the approval of the plans, a pilot program was started, in collaboration with the Library of Tibetan Works and Archives (LTWA) in the summer of 2008 in Dharamsala, India where a select group of monastic students were provided science education based on the newly developed pilot curriculum.
+Science faculty from Emory and other institutions traveled to College of Higher Tibetan Studies (popularly known as Sarah College) in Dharamsala each summer, from 2008 to 2013, to offer month-long intensive sessions to ninety-one Tibetan Buddhist monks and nuns that comprised two cohorts, one year apart.
+The monastic students were drawn from twenty-two monastic institutions representing all the four major schools of Tibetan Buddhism–Gelug, Sakya, Nyingma, and Kagyu–as well as Bon.
+The first cohort completed the five-year curriculum and graduated from the program in the summer of 2012, and the second cohort graduated in the summer of 2013.

-Summer 2014 marked the beginning of the most extensive and challenging phase of ETSI.
-The ETSI curriculum has now been introduced into three major Tibetan monastic universities in exile: Gaden, Sera, and Drepung, all located in southern India.
+Summer 2014 marked the beginning of ETSI’s next phase—the implementation phase which until now has been the most extensive and challenging phase.
+The ETSI curriculum that was developed and modified during the pilot phase was introduced at the three major Tibetan monastic universities in exile: Gaden, Sera, and Drepung, all located in southern India.
 The implementation phase is comprised of summer intensives taught by Emory faculty, year-round study, distance-learning materials and tools, and further curriculum refinement.

 The annual summer intensives take place over the course of four weeks each year, during which time monastics receive instruction in the philosophy of science, physics, neuroscience, and biology.
 Courses are taught by faculty members from Emory and other distinguished universities with assistance from the Tenzin Gyatso Science Scholars.
 Students are in class for six hours per day, and are tested on the last day of each course.
 Classes are comprised of lectures, discussion, demonstrations, and hands-on experiments.